pulumi/docs/pulumi-hugo/themes/default/content/blog/oidc-trust-relationships/index.md

 ## Simplified Authentication

-OIDC Trust simplifies the authentication process by allowing you to securely request dynamic credentials for Pulumi using your preferred OpenID Connect provider.
-OpenID Connect is supported across many popular CI/CD systems, such as GitHub, GitLab, Circle CI, and more.
-In addition, OpenID Connect can be used from within most cloud providers, such as AWS, Azure, GCP, and more.
+OIDC Trust simplifies the authentication process by allowing you to securely request dynamic credentials for Pulumi using your preferred OIDC provider.
+OIDC is supported across many popular CI/CD systems, such as GitHub, GitLab, Circle CI, and more.
+In addition, OIDC can be used from within most cloud providers, such as AWS, Azure, GCP, and more.

 ## Enhanced Security with Policy Controls